top of page

 Registration of Land Titles

-The purpose of land registration is to provide legal certainty and legal protection to holders of rights over a land parcel, rights of ownership over stacked units, and other registered rights so that they can easily prove themselves as holders of the rights concerned.
-In order to provide legal certainty and protection to the right holder concerned, a land title certificate is issued.
+The purpose of land registration is to provide legal certainty and protection to holders of rights over a land parcel, ownership rights over stacked units, and other registered rights.
+This ensures that they can readily demonstrate their status as holders of the rights concerned.
+To enhance legal certainty and provide protection to the right holder concerned, a land title certificate is issued.

 First Time Land Registration Scheme